wko27/blog/_daily/2019-09-09-Power_Yoga.md

   * might have overdone it, first exercise in a week

 LEARNINGS:
-* what it's like to hang out with friends
+* what it's like to hang out with friends at a musical!